azerion/gamedock-sdk/docs/ageGate.md

 ### Enable/disable the age gate popup or COPPA

-The age gate popup can be enabled/configured via parameters when calling Init():
+The age gate popup can be enabled/configured via parameters when calling GameDock.GetInstance().Init():
-- showAgeGate: Boolean, if enabled, the age gate popup will always appear the first time the user opens the game **before** the GDPR/Privacy Policy popup.
+* *showAgeGate* Boolean - If enabled, the age gate popup will always appear the first time the user opens the game **before** the GDPR/Privacy Policy popup.
-- ageGateShouldBlock: Boolean, gives the possibility for blocking the user from continuing to the game if the minimum age requirement is not met.
+* *ageGateShouldBlock* Boolean - Gives the possibility for blocking the user from continuing to the game if the minimum age requirement is not met.
-- ageGateMinimumAgeRequirement: Number, minimum age in years for users to be able to pass the age gate popup.
+* *ageGateMinimumAgeRequirement* Number - Minimum age in years for users to be able to pass the age gate popup.
-- coppaEnabled: Boolean, if enabled, follows COPPA law for protection of minors and makes sure the game never shows a privacy policy menu, age gate menu or ads.
+* *coppaEnabled* Boolean - If enabled, follows COPPA law for protection of minors and makes sure the game never shows a privacy policy menu, age gate menu or ads.

 ### Handling age gate callbacks